 The assessment notices also contain the assessor's classification of real property.
-Classifications are used for three purposes: (i) use in equalization (typically of little interest to taxpayers); (ii) to determine deadlines for appealing valuation or classification issues; and (iii) classifications control the application of certain exemptions.
-(For example, industrial personal property is exempt from the 6 mill State Education Tax and up to 18 mills of local school district operating millage.
+Classifications are used for three purposes: (i) use in equalization (typically of little interest to taxpayers); (ii) to determine deadlines for appealing valuation or classification issues; and (iii) classifications control the application of certain exemptions (for example, industrial personal property is exempt from the 6 mill State Education Tax and up to 18 mills of local school district operating millage.
 Commercial personal property is exempt from up to 12 mills of local school district operating millage).
-Classification appeals are first made at the local board of review in March and further appeal is then allowed to the State Tax Commission by June 30.
+Classification appeals are first made at the Local Board of Review in March and further appeal is then allowed to the State Tax Commission by June 30.

-Every city and township has a local board of review (LBOR) that reviews the roll and hears appeals.
+Every city and township has a Local Board of Review (LBOR) that reviews the roll and hears appeals.
 These local boards meet beginning in early March.
-The meeting dates vary by jurisdiction.
-Appeals of assessments on some classes of property must be initiated in the local board of review; for other classes a LBOR appeal is optional.
+The meeting dates and prerequisites vary by jurisdiction.
+Appeals of assessments on some classes of property, such as residential property, must be initiated in the local board of review; for other classes, including commercial and industrial property, a LBOR appeal is optional.

 The Michigan Tax Tribunal hears property tax appeals contesting the assessments as confirmed by the LBOR.
-Most assessment appeals must be filed by either May 31 or July 31, depending on the classification of the property involved.
+Most assessment appeals must be filed by either May 31 or July 31 depending on the classification of the property involved.

-- May 31, 2017 is the filing deadline for appeals to the Tax Tribunal for commercial, industrial and developmental real property and commercial, industrial, or utility personal property.
-LBOR appeals for these is permitted but not required. - July 31, 2017 is the filing deadline for appeals to the Tax Tribunal of agricultural, residential or timber-cutover real property, or agricultural personal property.
+- May 31 is the filing deadline for appeals to Tax Tribunal for commercial, industrial and developmental real property and commercial, industrial, or utility personal property.
+LBOR appeals for these is permitted but not required. - July 31 is the filing deadline for appeals to Tax Tribunal of agricultural, residential or timber-cutover real property, or agricultural personal property.
 LBOR appeals are a prerequisite for these appeals.